wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 ## Step 1: Develop

-In this section, let's develop the application that retrieves COVID-19 related statistics.
+In this section, let's develop the application that retrieves COVID-19-related statistics.

 ### Step 1.1: Create a project and add a REST API component